Graduate Research Awards

 Faculty Sponsor: Wei Dai

-The family of John S. Tuckey, in honor of his memory, has generously established the John S. Tuckey Graduate Research Award.
-Tuckey was a Purdue University Northwest professor whose teaching of American literature and editing/publishing of Mark Twain texts were internationally acclaimed.
-Dr. Tuckey’s long, outstanding service to the institution included chairing of the Department of English/Philosophy and serving as Assistant Dean of the Graduate School.
+The family of John S. Tuckey, to honor his memory, has generously established the John S. Tuckey Graduate Research Award.
+The award memorializes a Purdue University Northwest (then Calumet) faculty member, whose teaching of American literature and editing/publishing of Mark Twain texts were internationally acclaimed.
+Dr. Tuckey’s long and outstanding service to the institution included headship of the Department of English/Philosophy and Assistant Dean of the Graduate School.
 His accomplishments were recognized when Purdue University conferred upon him the Hovde Distinguished Service Professorship.

-Recipients may apply the award to research expenses during the award year.
-Expenses may include (but not limited to) travel, food and lodging, photocopying or research materials.
-Tuition or other payments directly to the graduate student or faculty mentor are disallowed.
-Publications resulting from research supported by this award are expected to acknowledge the support of Purdue University Northwest.
+Recipients may apply the award to research expenses during the year following the announcement (Academic year 2026-27).
+Expenses may include (but not limited to) travel, food and lodging, photocopying, or research materials.
+The University expects recipients to acknowledge the support of Purdue University Northwest and the John S. Tuckey Graduate Research Award in any publication that emanates from the award.

 The CHESS/Education Graduate Research Award will be in the amount of $1,500.
 An applicant must be a regularly admitted, degree-seeking graduate student, or a college senior who will be a fully admitted, degree-seeking graduate student during the award year, in the College of Humanities, Education and Social Sciences (CHESS) or in the School of Education & Counseling.
 The recipient must be enrolled in no fewer than three (3) graduate-level credits per semester during the award period.
 Students must be enrolled during both semesters.